hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 - options - block, which defined keywords for the VID level ....

 [9:17:04](#Mq4R1EG1si5dsKl7yhOMfalsd9a-UuLIhEDPITAj5QE) <hiiamboris (NOT THIS ONE)>:
-To like or dislike something in the codebase you first have to understand it Ì†ΩÌ∏â So no, I don't accept style complaints there.
+To like or dislike something in the codebase you first have to understand it üòâ So no, I don't accept style complaints there.

 [9:18:00](#McR_MAWBaID2Q8MyLgY-55KWL7tk3T-hHYs8pIelwa4) <hiiamboris (NOT THIS ONE)>:
 As for terms, I use 'facet', sometimes at least.
 Not sure where the other terms are applicable.